Audrey Niffenegger: Biography

+Works

 Novels

 Niffenegger's debut novel, The Time Traveler's Wife, was published in 2003 and was a bestseller.
 A film adaptation was released in 2009.
 Niffenegger has no intention of watching the movie because she stated that the characters are only truly hers in the book, not in the movie.
 Niffenegger originally conceptualized The Time Traveler's Wife as a graphic novel but realized that the time travel would be difficult to capture in visualizations.
 In March 2009, Niffenegger sold her second novel, a literary ghost story called Her Fearful Symmetry, to Charles Scribner's Sons for an advance of $5 million.
 The book was released on October 1, 2009 and is set in London's Highgate Cemetery where, during research for the book, Niffenegger acted as a tour guide.
-Though not as huge a commercial juggernaut as The Time Traveler's Wife, this book generally garnered more positive critical reviews and clinched Niffenegger's reputation as a leading novelist of ideas and atmosphere.
+Though not as big a commercial success as The Time Traveler's Wife, the book garnered positive critical reviews.

 Niffenegger collaborated with Wayne McGregor on a balletic fable, Raven Girl (2013), performed at the Royal Opera House in London in 2013, 2015.

 In 2009, she started working on a novel called The Chinchilla Girl in Exile.

 In 2013, it was announced that there would be a sequel to The Time Traveler's Wife and in 2022 it was announced that title is The Other Husband set to be released in 2023.
+It was renamed as Life Out of Order, and follows the story of Alba, the child of the original novel's protagonists.
+It is set to be published in October 2026.